RitchieLab/GWAS-QC/README.md

 > ```

 ```
-sed -i 's/chr23/chrX/g' liftover_input.BED #I don't think this is a problem with this dataset
+sed -i 's/chr23/chrX/g' liftover_input.bed #I don't think this is a problem with this dataset
 ```

 * Then, dowload the correct liftover file